 Thank you for your interest in becoming a peer note-taker for Student Disability Services at the University of Maryland, Baltimore County.
-SDS is now accepting note-taker applications for the upcoming semester.
+SDS is now accepting note-taker applications for the current semester/session.
 If you are currently registered for courses and are interested in becoming a note-taker for a student with a disability, please read the information below then fill out the application.

 To qualify as a note-taker, a student must: